 - Cover the dough loosely with plastic wrap or a towel and let it rest for 30 minutes.

-- Meanwhile, line two cookie sheets with parchment paper.
+Meanwhile, line a cookie sheet with parchment paper.

-- Place the bagels on the prepared cookie sheets, slip into a large food-grade plastic bag or cover with plastic wrap, and refrigerate, or leave in a cool (45-55F) spot for 8 hours or over night
+Place the bagels on the prepared cookie sheets, slip into a large food-grade plastic bag or cover with plastic wrap, and refrigerate, or leave in a cool (45-55F) spot for 8 hours or over night

 What’s that?
 What about the cream cheese?